CityOfDetroit/bloom/README.md

 - `shared-helpers` contains types and functions intended for shared use between the public and partners sites.
 - Visit [shared-helpers/README](https://github.com/bloom-housing/bloom/blob/dev/shared-helpers/README.md) for more details.

----

-- `detroit-ui-components` contains our internal component library based on our internal design system.
-It is comprised of React components that we consume internally and also build to be configurable for outside consumers.
-We use [Storybook](https://storybook.js.org/), an environment that renders each of our components to provide documentation and display iterations.
-- Visit [ui-components/README](https://github.com/bloom-housing/bloom/blob/dev/ui-components/README.md) for more details and view our [published Storybook](https://storybook.bloom.exygy.dev/).

 ## Getting Started for Developers

 If this is your first time working with Bloom, please be sure to check out the `sites/public`, `sites/partners` and `backend/core` README files for important configuration information specific to those pieces.